o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 toc: true
 ---

-If you are having issues with **Asset Processor** use the methods below to debug the issues.
+If you are having issues with **Asset Processor**, use the methods below to debug the issues.

 ## View Asset Processor Logs